 Calilo.
 It’s one of the very few outstanding luxury hotels on the island.
 Recently built, the 5-star whimsical sea view resort in the middle of a 1000-acre privately-owned plot of land on the stunning beach of Papas offers extraordinary marble interiors, private pools, an organic garden with a farm-to-table restaurant, a pool bar & lounge, a spa, and a private beach with full service that easily qualify as an earthly paradise.

 Agalia.
-Owned by the same LuxurIOS group but on a simpler note, with a view to the port and Chora, this hillside luxury boutique hotel has an impressively large pool with bar, 16 suites (6 of them with private pools), marble urban-style artsy interiors, Cycladic-inspired exteriors, and other luxury amenities.
+Owned by the same LuxurIOS group, with a view to the port and Chora, this hillside luxury boutique hotel has an impressively large pool with bar, 16 suites (6 of them with private pools), marble urban-style artsy interiors, Cycladic-inspired exteriors, and other luxury amenities.

 Liostasi.
 This sea-view hillside luxury boutique hotel is equipped with Grandma’s restaurant, honored with a Toques d’ Or award in the category “Modern Cuisine” in 2019, literally the only real fine-dining spot on the island.
 With multiple pools, an open-air movie theater, a spa, and a beauty salon, it is definitely an upscale accommodation option.

 Levantes.
-10 minutes away from the Port, this Cycladic-style boutique hotel with a view to the popular beach of Mylopotas, a swimming pool, and a couple of suites with privates pools, will be a rather comfortable choice.
+10 minutes away from the Port, this Cycladic-style boutique hotel with a view of the popular beach of Mylopotas, a swimming pool, and a couple of suites with private pools, will be a rather comfortable choice.

 Ios Palace.
 60 Cycladic-style rooms and suites (some with private pools), 3 main pools with a view to Mylopotas beach, a spa, a gym, a beauty salon, the Greek cuisine Tomatini restaurant, and other 5-star amenities will help you unwind and enjoy the moments.